ellamkoch/Devtools-debugging/README.md

 ## Big Takeaways
 - Check spelling and variable names — JS is picky about case.
 - Scope matters — if you use let/const inside a function or block, it makes a new variable instead of changing the one outside.
-- Use methods on the right stuff (toUpperCase only works on strings).
+- Use methods on the right data types (toUpperCase only works on strings).
 - Keep loops clean — no extra semicolons.
 - console.log is the easiest way to see what’s going on.